Hofer-Julian/slidev-presentations/2025-07-europython-main-presentation/slides.md

   - conda-forge: Most popular channel
   - bioconda: Seperatly managed channel for bioinformatics
   - RoboStack: Automated channel for robotics
+- Gifted to the community by Anaconda, Inc.
 - Prefix.dev GmbH: revolutionizing the conda ecosystem

 ::right::